pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - Fixed CDATA handling in page layout analyzer
 - Support table structures with mixed TD and TH cells in the same TR
 - Content Editor web part title is taking over when the web part's "ChromeType" differs from "None" or "Border-only" #120
+- Fix: Division by 0 in GetDefaultCellTableCellWidths #123

 ## [April release (prod) - version 1.0.1904.0]